akdeepankar/FLOW/README.md

 ### 🔤 Tab 3: Font & Vector Generator

+This tool empowers freelance designers, developers, and content creators to work faster and smarter.
+Whether you're building a client website or designing a brand identity, you can instantly generate font ideas and vector graphics from simple prompts—no need to search endless libraries.
+With live previews, one-click CSS or SVG copying, and direct page injection, it streamlines your creative workflow and helps you deliver polished results in record time.

 - ✍️ Generate font suggestions from a text prompt
 - 👀 Preview font cards with live samples
 - 🪄 Apply a selected font to the current page (injects font into DOM)